Watchtower (band): Reunion with Alan Tecchio and Concepts of Math EPs (2010–2022)

 On April 9, 2010, Watchtower released a preliminary mix of "The Size of Matter" from their forthcoming album Mathematics as a digital-only single.
 It marked the band's first new music since Control and Resistance in 1989, featuring Jarzombek, Keyser, and Colaluca, with Alan Tecchio returning on vocals and replacing original frontman Jason McMaster for the second time in the band's history.
 In May 2010, Tecchio left Watchtower once again.
 After the announcement of Tecchio's departure.
 Watchtower's last public appearance was at the German Keep It True festival in 2010.

 On October 7, 2016, the EP Concepts of Math: Book One was released by Prosthetic Records, featuring previously released tracks, and new track, "Mathematica Calculis".
 On October 21, Watchtower released three new songs from Mathematics, M-Theory Overture, Arguments Against Design and Technology Inaction, on iTunes and CD Baby.
 They reunited with Tecchio for the sessions of these tracks.

 Nothing has been posted on their Facebook page since 2016 and their official website is currently defunct.
 Nevertheless, Control and Resistance was reissued by Music On Vinyl in July 2018.

 After years of speculation regarding the current status of Watchtower, drummer Rick Colaluca confirmed in a statement on Facebook in July 2020 that the band had been on an indefinite hiatus, and stated it was "doubtful that [they would] ever reform, but not out of the question."
 Colaluca also revealed that the band had "discussions a few times over the past several years" about finishing their long-in-the works third album Mathematics, and added that "there are a couple of sticking points that we just can't seem to get past.
 We actually have a good bit of the remaining songs recorded to some degree."

-In a May 2022 interview, Tecchio stated that, even though Watchtower were "not like an active band", they had "pretty much the material" for their next EP Concepts of Math: Book Two.
+In a May 2022 interview, Tecchio stated that, even though Watchtower was "not like an active band", they had "pretty much the material" for their next EP Concepts of Math: Book Two.
 He also revealed that he had "one song in particular that [he was] still working on".